richmahn/en_tn/1th/front/intro.md

 #### What is the Book of 1 Thessalonians about? ####

-Paul wrote this letter to the believers in the city of Thessalonica after he had been forced by Jewish riots to suddenly leave the city.
-In this letter, he explains that in spite of that event, he viewed his visit to them as a success.
+Paul wrote this letter to the believers in the city of Thessalonica.
+He wrote it after the Jews in the city forced him to leave.
+In this letter he said he considered his visit to them a success, even though he was forced to leave.

-Paul is also responding in this letter to news about the Thessalonian believers that Timothy had brought him.
-He encourages the believers to live in a way that honors God, and in a way that they will be ready for Jesus Christ when he comes again in triumph.
+Paul also responded to the news that Timothy told him about the Thessalonian believers.
+He encouraged the believers to live in a way that honors God.
+He wanted them to be ready for Jesus Christ when he comes again.

 #### How should the title of this book be translated? ####